 Eleven- to 16-year-olds find out about scientific issues from a variety of educational and popular texts, as well as from online sources and social media; they are unlikely to be able to read the texts in which scientists communicate their research findings, such as articles in specialised journals.
 However, the translation of information across genres may result in distortion; for instance, there is some evidence that public understanding of the human role in climate change is significantly at odds with the current scientific consensus.

-To investigate translation in this context, we will conduct linguistic analyses of three large language datasets, composed of collections of texts about climate change, representing the following:
+To investigate translation in this context, we will conduct linguistic analyses of three large language datasets, composed of collections of texts about climate change,

 We will analyse a group of linguistic devices including metaphors, metonyms, words combinations (collocations) and the use of technical terms.
 We will compare the analyses of the three data-sets and identify commonalities and divergences in what is communicated and how.
 By analysing the interviews with young people, we will also consider how scientific information, attitudes and probabilities are understood and reframed by the young people themselves.